machine-detonation/6DBFEE/README.md

 ### extra stuff

-♢ :: piss off if you think I am annoying/problematic for liking something with a weird fandom (I.E, homestuck, dandy's world, emoji-cats), do NOT rope me in w/ those freaks 🙏🙏
+♢ :: piss off if you think I am annoying/problematic for liking something with a weird fandom (I.E, homestuck, dandy's world, emoji-cats, or pokemon), do NOT rope me in w/ those freaks 🙏🙏